Chancelife/graal/docs/reference-manual/native-image/Agent.md

 This command reads one set of configuration files from `/path/to/config-dir-0/` and another from `/path/to/config-dir-1/` and then writes a set of configuration files that contains both of their information to `/path/to/merged-config-dir/`.
 An arbitrary number of `--input-dir` arguments with sets of configuration files can be specified.
 See `native-image-configure help` for all options.

+### Experimental Options

+The agent supports a number of experimental options that are subject to change and removal.
+See [ExperimentalAgentOptions.md](ExperimentalAgentOptions.md)